Gryposuchinae: Paleobiology

-At the Miocene/Pliocene boundary, all gryposuchines, and thus the entire superfamily of Gavialoidae, along with the first wave of crocodyloids (Brasilosuchus and Charactosuchus, which also colonized during the Miocene) were likely extirpated from South America, with Caimaninae undergoing a severe reduction in size and diversity as well.
+At the Miocene/Pliocene boundary, all gryposuchines, and thus the entire superfamily of Gavialoidea, along with the first wave of crocodyloids (Brasilosuchus and Charactosuchus, which also colonized during the Miocene) were likely extirpated from South America, with Caimaninae undergoing a severe reduction in size and diversity as well.
 This was likely due to the continuing elevation of the northern sections of the Andes chain reshaping the future Amazonian drainage system, re-rerouting flow to the Venezuelan Caribbean to the much cooler Atlantic, and transforming the mega-wetlands into a fully developed riverine system.
 The co-current aridification of the continental interior, and isolation of the peripheral wetland basins, also restricted the space and food resources of these large, food intensive specialist crocodilians, and has thus also been suggested as an essential factor in their extinction.
 Several other gavialid taxa also went extinct globally, suggesting a major global climate change event.
 However, there may be evidence that Piscogavialis survived this mass extinction, persisting on the Pacific coast of Pliocene Peru for a few million more years.
 Furthermore, crocodyloids would recolonize South America via the African Crocodylus in the early Pliocene, whereas gryposuchines would only re-appear in the fossil record six million years later, as "Ikanogavialis" papuensis, in the Late Pleistocene/Holocene marine sediments of the Woodlark Island, in the Solomon Sea.
 Separated by a geographical barrier of at least 10,000 km, this gavialoid had presumably reached Melanesia in a similar fashion as Brachylophus and Lapitiguana iguanas, being carried by Pacific oceanic currents.
-Found in association with dugongs and sea turtles, "Ikanogavialis papuensis" was a marine animal like its ancestors, a 2-3 meter long coastal piscivore so far known only from Murua.
-Like other Pleistocene gharials, the species was presumably was hunted to extinction by humanity.
+Found in association with dugongs and sea turtles, "Ikanogavialis" papuensis was a marine animal like its ancestors, a 2-3 meter long coastal piscivore so far known only from Murua.
+Like other Pleistocene gharials, the species was presumably hunted to extinction by humanity.